 Don’t expect to see your brand promoted one day, and a health shake fad the next.

 Have you worked with one of these influencers?
 Share your thoughts in the comments.

 Dan Seavers is part of the content team at Talkwalker.
 A version of this article originally appeared on the Spin Sucks blog.

-One Response to “Report: Nano-influencers offer big upsides for marketers”
+2 Responses to “Report: Nano-influencers offer big upsides for marketers”

 Tags: influencer marketing